 The facial reconstructions at Sidcup are well documented, not least by the medical drawings of patients by Tonks and his team.
 Once again, Barker uses a true story and seamlessly inserts her fictional characters.
 And yet again, Barker combines a study of individuals at war while considering the role of art in conflict.
 As official war artists, Kit and Paul struggle with the limitations they are given, the portrayal of reality is forbidden.
 As I read every page of this book, the image which stayed in my mind was Paul Nash’s ‘We Are Making a New World’ (see below).

-Click here to read my review of Life Class.
+Click the title to read my review of LIFE CLASS.

 ‘Stay Where You Are and Then Leave’ by John Boyne